 Matlock Bath Illuminations

 Anyone local will be familiar with this iconic family friendly event that forms an integral part of autumn in Derbyshire.
-Wrap up warm and enjoy a spectacular parade of illuminated, decorated boats along the River Derwent and then breath taking firework displays on Saturday evenings from 9th October and Sunday 31st October.
+Wrap up warm and enjoy a spectacular parade of illuminated, decorated boats along the River Derwent and then breath-taking firework displays on every Saturday evening in October and low noise fireworks on the last Sunday.
 The firework displays begin at 9pm with the best viewing positions being in the Bandstand area of Derwent Gardens.

 Chatsworth bonfire and fireworks

-The iconic annual Chatsworth House bonfire and fireworks in the garden (hopefully!) returns!
+The iconic annual Chatsworth House bonfire and fireworks is one of the best autumnal events in the Peak District.
 Wrap up warm to marvel at a blazing bonfire and two spectacular firework displays, including an early display for younger children.
 There’s a range of family friendly entertainment and a selection of delicious food including hog roasts and my all-time favourite, churros, plus mulled wine or cider.
+Buy tickets here.

 Things to do in autumn in Derbyshire